-Ukraine's foreign minister Kuleba resigns as Russian strikes kill 7 people in Lviv
+Ukraine's Foreign Minister Kuleba resigns as Russian strikes kill 7 people in Lviv

-KYIV, Ukraine — (AP) — Foreign Minister Dmytro Kuleba, one of Ukraine's most recognizable faces on the international stage, submitted his resignation on Wednesday before an expected Cabinet reshuffle.
-Russian strikes, meanwhile, killed at least seven people in the Ukrainian city of Lviv, a day after one of the deadliest missile attacks since the war began.
+KYIV, Ukraine — (AP) — Foreign Minister Dmytro Kuleba, one of Ukraine's most recognizable faces on the international stage, submitted his resignation Wednesday ahead of an expected major government reshuffle.
+Russian strikes, meanwhile, killed seven people in a western Ukraine city, a day after one of the deadliest missile attacks since the war began.

+The Institute for the Study of War, a Washington think tank, said late Tuesday that Putin believes Russia “can slowly and indefinitely subsume Ukraine through grinding advances and that Russia can achieve its goals through a war of attrition against Ukrainian forces and by outlasting Western support” for Kyiv.

+Zelensky is also keeping in mind the U.S. presidential election in November, which could bring a shift in key U.S. military support for his country.

-During Russia’s war in Ukraine, Kuleba has been second only to Zelenskyy in carrying Ukraine’s message and needs to an international audience, whether through social media posts or meetings with foreign dignitaries.
-In July, Kuleba became the highest-ranking Ukrainian official to visit China since Russia’s full-scale invasion started in February 2022.
+During the war Kuleba has been second only to Zelenskyy in carrying Ukraine’s message and needs to an international audience, whether through social media posts or meetings with foreign dignitaries.
+In July, Kuleba became the highest-ranking Ukrainian official to visit China since Russia’s invasion.
 He has been foreign minister since March 2020.

+Kuleba’s successor is not yet known but is expected to be announced on Thursday.
+Several Ukrainian media outlets, citing unnamed sources, said Kuleba's deputy, Andrii Sybiha, would become the country's chief diplomat.

+The new foreign minister will likely accompany Zelenskyy to the U.N.
+General Assembly in New York next week, which is an opportunity to lobby global leaders for their support.

 More than half the current Cabinet will undergo changes, said Davyd Arakhamiia, a leader of Zelenskyy’s party in the Ukrainian parliament.
 Ministers will be resigning on Wednesday and new appointments will be made Thursday, he said.

-Russian attacks, meanwhile, killed at least seven people and wounded 35 others in an overnight strike on Lviv, Mayor Andrii Sadovyi said Wednesday morning.
-A child and a medical worker were among the dead and others are in critical condition, he said.
+Local officials disputed the targeting claim.
+Lviv Mayor Andrii Sadovyi and the Ukrainian Catholic University published a photo of a family whose mother and three daughters were killed in the attack that struck their home.
+The father survived but was in critical condition, Sadovyi said.

+The eldest daughter, 21-year-old Yaryna, was a program manager at the European Youth Forum, a platform of the continent’s youth organizations, her colleagues wrote on Facebook.
+“We will neither forget nor forgive” the attack, they said in the post.

-An overnight strike also wounded five people in Kryvyi Rih, Zelenskyy’s hometown, regional head Serhii Lysak said Wednesday morning.
+Another Russian attack injured five people in Kryvyi Rih, Zelenskyy’s hometown, regional head Serhii Lysak said.

+Kuleba said the Lviv and Kryvyi Rih attacks showed Ukraine's need for more Western support.
+“To put an end to this terror, Ukraine’s partners must promptly deliver the promised air defense systems and ammunition, as well as strengthen Ukraine’s defense capabilities and allow us to launch long-range strikes on all legitimate military targets in Russia,” he wrote on X.

 Zelenskyy reacted to the attacks by urging Ukraine's allies to give Kyiv “more range” to use Western weapons to strike deeper into Russian territory.

-The attack happened a day after two ballistic missiles blasted a military academy and nearby hospital in Poltava in Ukraine, killing more than 50 people and wounding more than 200 others, Ukrainian officials said, in one of the deadliest Russian strikes since the war began.
+The attack happened a day after two ballistic missiles blasted a military academy and nearby hospital in Poltava in eastern-central Ukraine, killing 53 people and wounding almost 300 others, Ukrainian officials said.

 The missiles tore into the heart of the Poltava Military Institute of Communication’s main building, causing several stories to collapse.